itssamuelrowe/binarystars/content/installing-and-using-java-development-tools/introduction-to-the-java-development-kit.md

-In this lecture, you will discover the various acronyms and tools associated with the Java Development Kit.
+In this section, you will discover the various acronyms and tools associated with the Java Development Kit.
 Make sure you understand them before moving on.
 Because these tools and acronyms will be used throughout this course.